TomasHubelbauer/ast-localizer/README.md

 ### Finalize the alternative solution - `localize2.js`

+This should be immune to the Babel sourcemap problem described below and allow me to continue.

 ### Follow up on the problem with WebPack/Babel source map string literal info

 https://github.com/TomasHubelbauer/babel-sourcemap